 Every ten years or so INSEE overhauls the Labour Force Survey questionnaire to take account of labour market developments.
 On that occasion, the long series published with the Informations Rapides are backcasted to make them consistent with this new questionnaire.
 The latest update was done in 2013.

-The Labour Force survey was still affected by the health crisis in Q2 2020
+the Labour Force survey is affected by the health crisis at Q1 2020

-The Labour Force survey for the second quarter of 2020 was affected by the health crisis, even more so than in Q1:
+The Labour Force survey for the first quarter of 2020 is doubly affected by the health crisis: